LankeyBoard/RulesGraph/generatedRules.md

 ## Group Tests

-slug: GROUPT-TESTS
+slug: GROUP-TESTS

 ruleType: RULE\
-Sometimes a group of characters are performing an action where the success depends on the groups overall performance, not one individuals.
+Sometimes a group of characters are performing an action where the success depends on the group's overall performance, not one individual.
 One common case is sneaking around a dungeon.
-When taking a group Test, each character rolls against the test, count the number of Success, Mixed, and Failures.
-The average of the result is the groups result.
+When taking a group Test, each character rolls against the test, counting the number of Success, Mixed, and Failures.
+The average of the result is the group's result.
 An easy way to find the average is to subtract the larger of successes or failures from the other.
 If that new number is higher than the Mixed, that's the result, otherwise the result is Mixed.\
 Eg: The GM calls for a Group Test for a group of 5, Pass is 13 and Fail is 8.
 If the group rolls 2 Passes, 2 Mixed and 1 Fail, then we subtract the 1 Fail from 2 Passes, leaving us with 1 Pass and 2 Mixed, so the result is Mixed.
 If instead there were 3 Passes and 1 Mixed, the result would have been a Pass.

+## Helping on a Test

+slug: HELP

+ruleType: RULE\
+If a character is taking a Test and others are providing aid, if the character is not already rolling with Fortune's Favor, they can roll with Fortune's Favor.
+Otherwise add a +3 to the result of the test.
+No matter how many people are helping, you can only gain each bonus once.\
+Eg: Bill the Brawler is trying to open a big heavy stone door.
+His party is helping him by giving him a crowbar and helping to pull on the door.
+If Bill is not already using Fortune's Favor on this roll, he gets Fortune's Favor and adds +3 to the roll because there are two different ways the party is helping him.

 ## 1s and 20s